Updated 31 March 2021

 Ok ok so I know this might seem like a weird post to come from a Northern Ireland Wedding Photographer, but recently I’ve been doing some research into what my couples struggle with when it comes to planning their wedding.
 And whilst obviously my couples found me in the end, for a lot of them they initially found the process quite difficult.
 And that’s tough.
-As a wedding photographer in Northern Ireland, but also a bride myself, I know how much talent there is out there.
+As a wedding photographer in Northern Ireland, but also a recent bride myself, I know how much talent there is out there.
 I recently had to choose my own wedding photographer and despite being in the industry and knowing so many talented photographers, I still found it tough.
 So here’s a little post on what I think is important and the questions you really need to ask when choosing your wedding photographer.

 - 1 Set A Realistic Wedding Budget